metauni/metauni.github.io/index.md

 The Free University is on [Roblox](https://www.roblox.com/), a utility platform for persistent large-scale 3D social environments (see [Baszucki keynote](https://www.youtube.com/watch?v=G00GlCJc0mU)).
 It is free in the sense of [freedom](https://en.wikipedia.org/wiki/Free_University_of_Berlin).
 In its current iteration localised voice chat is based on [Discord](https://www.discord.com), a popular real-time communication platform.

+The physical universe is a legacy platform.

 ## Instructions

+Currently the only active server is my personal corner of the Free University, here are instructions to visit:

 1. Create Roblox and Discord accounts.
 2. Enter the Rising Sea [Discord channel](https://discord.gg/zg3K3NMK).